Calculation of radiocarbon dates: Calculations for beta counting devices

 Substituting this in the ^{14}C fractionation factor, and also substituting the value for δ13C for wood of -25‰, gives the following expression:

 where the δ13C value remaining in the equation is the value for the sample itself.
 This can be measured directly, or simply looked up in a table of characteristic values for the type of sample material—this latter approach leads to increased uncertainty in the result, as there is a range of possible δ13C values for each possible sample material.
 Cancelling the PDB ^{13}C/^{12}C ratio reduces this to:

+Once $A_{sn}$ has been calculated, it can be divided by a similarly calculated value for the standard (with appropriate multiplying factor) or by $A_{abs}$ to obtain the ratio needed to obtain the "radiocarbon age".